-Gives you a chance at securing a higher salary- a well known fact.
-MBAs from top universities add a heavyweight to your resume to the extent where your salary immediately goes up 3-4 times in some cases.
+Gives you a chance at securing a higher salary- a well-known fact.
+MBAs from top universities add a heavyweight to your resume to the extent that your salary immediately goes up 3-4 times in some cases.
 This salary gap is evident when you stand out amongst your friends.

 Improves your communication skills and therefore, enhances your confidence- Picking up your English skills enables you to present yourself as a better speaker, with more accuracy in lingual structure.

 Logical, analytical and quantitative skills.

 Thought process under high pressure.
 This high-pressure scenario can be seen in companies, in which you would need to solve real-world issues at a rapid pace.